yrikw/marketplace_app/README.md

 User can check new items in the top page.
 If they check the application constantly, they just can see top page.
 - User can see a item brief overview in a listing page and then click "See more" to see more details and buy the item.
 The details include title, price, place and description.<br>
 In the listing page, there is title, price and location, then if user is interested in the item, they can click "See more" to read a detail of the item.
 Also, even if they use smartphone, the design is two colums so they don't have to scroll one by one.
+- Two columns for smartphone
+It's easier to search items if the cloumn is two.
+User doesn't need to scroll  many times.

 #### Payment
 - This application uses Stripe as a third party<br>